kolotaev/vakt/README.md

 * resources - a list of resources.
 Answers: what is asked?
 * subjects  - a list of subjects.
 Answers: who asks access to resources?
 * actions - a list of actions.
 Answers: what actions are asked to be performed on resources?
-* context - a list of context rules that should be satisfied in the given inquiry.
-See [Rule](#rule).
+* context - a list of rules that should be satisfied by the given inquiry's context.
 * effect - If policy matches all the above conditions, what effect does it imply?
 Can be either `vakt.effects.ALLOW_ACCESS` or `vakt.effects.DENY_ACCESS`